It’s a frightening time for any parent when a little baby gets their first cold.

 - Loss of appetite/not drinking/feeding poorly

-Note: this information is a general guide, and is not intended to replace medical advice.
-If you are concerned about your baby’s wellness, seek advice from your GP or Paediatrician.
+Please note: This information is a general guide, and is not intended to replace medical advice.
+If you are concerned about your baby’s wellness, seek advice from your GP or paediatrician.

 – this article was kindly supplied by Jemma Edwards from NPS MedicineWise